Episode: 281 - Change Your Financial Mindset with Two Simple Words

 Transcript:

-Does every month look the same financially?
+Does every month look the same financially.
 Do you feel like you're stuck in the movie Groundhog Day?
-Well, one reason for that just might be that you use the word but—B-U-T—too much.
-Yes, the word but, the one word that your English teacher, or maybe a grandparent, told you erases everything that you said prior.
+Well, one reason for that just might be that you use the word but B-U-T, but too much.
+Yes, the word, but the one word that your English teacher, or maybe a grandparent, told you, erases everything that you said prior.
 If you want to change financially, you have to replace the word but with two other very important words.
 I'll explain.

-We decided to incorporate improv in that advanced Toastmasters club.
-For those of you who may not be familiar with improv, think of the show Whose Line Is It, Anyway? where they make up everything on the fly.
-We would do improv scenes to build our humor, body language, vocal variety, and creativity.
-We learned that there are rules to improv—things you have to do for a scene to go successfully.
+We decided to incorporate improv, an advanced Toesmasters club.
+We decided to incorporate improv, and for those of you who may not be familiar with improv, think of if you've ever seen the show Whose Line Is it, anyway?
+Where they make up everything on the fly.
+And so we would do improv scenes as a way to build our humor, humorous skills, as a way to work on our body language, our vocal variety, our creativity.
+And so we learned that there are rules to improv.
+There are things that you have to do in order for a scene to go successfully.

-The very first rule of improv, at least the way we learned it in that advanced Toastmasters club, was yes, and—two words: yes and and.
-Now, here's what that principle means.
-In an improv scene, let’s suppose I’m working with somebody, and the audience suggests that we’re at a zoo.
-I open the scene by saying, "Look at that zebra over there," and the person doing the scene with me says, "That’s not a zebra."
-What that person just did is they didn’t say yes, they didn’t agree that it was a zebra, so they killed the scene.
-There’s nowhere for the story to go.
-In good improv, whatever the first person says, the other person agrees with it and builds on it.
-So, the principle of yes, and means that you agree, then do something in response.
+In the very first rule of improv at least the way that we learned it in that Advanced Toastmasters Club the first rule was yes and Y-E-S-A-N-D Two words, yes.
+And Now here's what that principle means In an improv scene.
+Let's suppose that I'm working with somebody and the audience suggests that we're at a zoo, and I open the scene and I say look at that zebra over there, and the person that I'm doing the scene with me says that's not a zebra.
+Well, what that person just did is they didn't say yes, they didn't agree that that was a zebra.
+So, in essence, by saying that's not a zebra, they have killed the whole scene.
+So if you watch really good improv, people do improv.
+Whatever the first person says, the other people go along with it and they elevate it.
+And so the principle of yes and means that in an improv scene, you agree, you don't disagree, because as soon as you disagree, you've killed the scene, there's nowhere for the story to go, and so you always have to agree by saying yes and then do something in response to that.

-Now, what does this have to do with personal finance?
-Well, a few months ago, my son bought me a Masterclass subscription for Father’s Day.
-I was going through the courses, and I saw one called Prepare to Be Unprepared by Amy Poehler from Saturday Night Live.
-I got excited because I thought, "Oh, this is a course on improv!"
-She started off by saying she was going to use the rules of improv to show us how they apply not just to improv, but to life.
+Now, what the heck does this have to do with personal finance?
+Well, a few months ago my son, for Father's Day, bought me a subscription to Masterclass and I've been going through some of the courses on there and I saw one that was called Prepare to Be Unprepared by Amy Poehler, saturday Night Live theme.
+I think Parks and Recreation is another show that she was on, and I got excited because I'm like, oh, this is a course on improv.
+Well, she started off the first episode, or the first lesson, by talking about she was going to use the rules of improv, but she was going to show us that those rules can be used anywhere in our life, that they don't just apply to improv.
+And so she went through all the rules of improv and didn't teach improv, but rather taught a class or lessons on how to take each of those principles of improv and apply them to our life.
 And it got me thinking.
-The first rule is yes, and.
+Well, the first one is yes, and.